-As part of Forth Ports Limited the Marine Department is committed to fulfilling its' environmental duties as required by the Harbours Act 1964 and other relevant legislation.
+As part of Forth Ports Limited, the Marine Department is committed to fulfilling its' environmental duties as required by the Harbours Act 1964 and other compliance obligations.
 Ports are required by Government policy to adopt an appropriate balance between conservation of the environment and enabling sustainable economic growth.

-Forth Ports Marine Department provide navigation pilotage and conservancy services in the Firths of Forth and Tay and in addition towage services in the Firth of Forth.
-To fulfil its commitment to continual environmental improvement Forth Ports Marine Department aim to set, implement and regularly review the following objectives:-
+Forth Ports Marine Department provide Navigation and Conservancy in the Firths of Forth and Tay and Pilotage and Towage services in the Firth of Forth.
+To fulfil its commitment to the protection of the environment, including through the prevention of pollution, the department commits to continual environmental improvement, and aims to achieve these commitments through the following:

-- Ensure that all of our activities at least match legal & other requirements and where possible exceed these requirements. - Undertake and regulate marine movements in such a way as to safeguard water users, the marine and adjacent land environment and local communities. - Regularly exercise contingency plans (whether pollution prevention or emergency plans) and where appropriate implement any lessons learnt from these exercises. - Where required, undertake appropriate assessments under the Habitats Directive for new projects. - Where appropriate, consult with relevant statutory authorities, regulators and stakeholders, where there are areas of common interest. - Maintain membership of the Forth Estuary Forum and Tay Estuary Forum and take an active role in the management of these organisations and the initiatives they develop. - Ensure that all waste is disposed of responsibly, or where practical recycled or reused. - Communicate this Environmental Policy to all staff and provide guidance and appropriate training where necessary. - Review this Policy at regular intervals.
+- Committing adequate resources to departmental activities to allow for effective environmental stewardship to be carried out in line with the provision of departmental services. - Pursuing continual environmental performance improvement through the company's procurement process by reviewing the environmental performance attributes of plant and equipment prior to selection. - Undertaking a biennial review of selected department activities to identify opportunities for improving environmental performance. - Ensuring that all departmental activities, as well as the activities of those carrying out work on behalf of the department, at least match adopted compliance obligations, and where possible exceed them. - Executing an annual competency review to ensure that there are sufficient human resources within the department to allow for adopted environmental commitments and statutory responsibilities to be effectively met. - Undertaking and regulating marine movements in such a way as to safeguard water users, the marine and adjacent land environment and local communities. - Maximising response capabilities by regularly exercising contingency plans (whether pollution prevention or emergency plans) and ensuring that selected emergency exercise scenarios drive continual improvement in departmental and other stakeholder capabilities. - Undertaking appropriate assessments under the Habitats Directive for new projects, as required. - Where appropriate, consulting with identified interested parties such as relevant statutory authorities, regulators and stakeholders, as well as local community groups where there are areas of common interest.

+- Maintaining membership of the Forth Estuary Forum and Tay Estuary Forum and taking an active role in the management of these organisations and the initiatives they develop. - Ensuring that all waste is disposed of responsibly, or where practical, recycled or re-used. - Communicating this Environmental Policy to identified interested parties such as Marine Department staff and where necessary provide guidance and appropriate training. - · Reviewing this Policy at regular intervals.